Key Takeaways

 When choosing a beneficiary, consider factors such as your relationship with the person, their age and how inheriting your annuity might affect their financial situation.

-Different types of annuity beneficiaries are treated differently by estate law and tax law.
+Different types of annuity beneficiaries are treated differently by estate and tax law.
 The beneficiary’s relationship to the annuitant usually determines the rules they follow.
-For example, a spousal beneficiary has more options with how they can deal with an inherited annuity and is treated more leniently with taxation than a non-spouse beneficiary, such as a child or other family member.
+For example, a spousal beneficiary has more options for dealing with an inherited annuity and is treated more leniently with taxation than a non-spouse beneficiary, such as a child or other family member.

-If the owner does decide to name a child or grandchild as a beneficiary to their annuity, they should know that minors designated as beneficiaries can’t access their inherited annuity until they reach the age of majority (18).
+Suppose the owner does decide to name a child or grandchild as a beneficiary to their annuity.
+In that case, they should know that minors designated as beneficiaries can’t access their inherited annuity until they reach the age of majority (18).

 It’s important to understand the financial circumstances the beneficiary is in and how inheriting an annuity will affect them.
 For example, an annuity owner probably doesn’t want to name someone who receives government benefits as a direct beneficiary.
 The proceeds from the annuity might be enough to exclude them from receiving those benefits.